Logo Bundesministerium für wirtschaftliche Zusammenarbeit und Entwicklung

 Excerpt from standard:

-Only natural fragrances and colorants are authorised if the processes for obtaining them are physical or chemical processes that comply with Annex III.
-Fragrances and colorants derived from petrochemicals ((including those identical to nature) are not authorised, even if they are food safe.
+3. Perfumes and dyes Only perfumes and dyes of natural origin are authorised if their production processes are physical or chemical processes in accordance with Appendix III.
+Perfumes and dyes of petrochemical origin (including natural identical ones) are not authorised, even if they are foodstuffs.

 Referenzdokumente: